Photo by ravas51

 Bravo Audio V2 Class A 12AU7 Tube Multi-Hybrid Headphone Amplifier

-Another thing to be aware of is that this headphone amp is a hybrid design.
+Another thing to be aware of is that the V2 is a hybrid design.
 Hybrid amps are exactly what they sound like, they combine elements of tube and solid state construction for a sound that is somewhere in between the two.
-This is neither a good nor bad thing, and we’ll get more into the sound of this headphone amp in the section below.

-The V2 isn’t very feature rich, so if you’re looking for a flexible unit you may be better off going with something else.
-With that being said, the features it does include are definitely enough if you don’t want to use the amp for anything beyond simply listening to music.
+The V2 is simple.
 It comes with a standard 3.5mm jack and RCA stereo inputs.
-It obviously also has a variable gain control, allowing you to dial in the amount of gain that works with your headphones.
+It also has a variable gain control, allowing you to dial in the amount of gain that works with your headphones.

 Beyerdynamic A20 Headphone Amplifier